Night vision and driving: How safe are older drivers?

 A number of changes occur in the eye that can affect night driving vision, including:

-- The aging cornea and lens become less clear as we age, causing light to scatter inside the eye, which increases glare.
+The aging cornea and lens in the eye become less clear as we age, causing light to scatter inside the eye, which increases glare.
 These changes also reduce contrast sensitivity — the ability to discern subtle differences in brightness — making it harder to see objects on the roadway at night.

 Ironically, high beams, auxiliary lights and fog lights designed to help you see better at night can put you at risk for an accident due to the glare you may experience when oncoming vehicles have these features.

 Finally, some motorists who have undergone laser vision correction such as LASIK may experience increased glare from oncoming headlights due to corneal higher-order aberrations caused by their surgery.